Lizbethto/DSA-Documentation/README.md

 # DSA-Documentation
-This is my first Data Analysis journey at The Incubator Hub
+This is my first portfolio building for my Data Analysis journey at The Incubator Hub.

+I have learnt a quite number of things from Using Excel to SQL to Power BI.